MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 ---
 # <a name="the-c5-data-migration-extension"></a>The C5 Data Migration Extension

-This extension makes it easy to migrate customers, suppliers, items, and your general ledger accounts from Microsoft Dynamics C5 2012 to [!INCLUDE[prod_short](includes/prod_short.md)].
+This extension makes it easy to migrate customers, vendors, items, and your general ledger accounts from Microsoft Dynamics C5 2012 to [!INCLUDE[prod_short](includes/prod_short.md)].
 You can also migrate historical entries for general ledger accounts.

 > [!Note]
 > The company in [!INCLUDE[prod_short](includes/prod_short.md)] must not contain any data.
-Additionally, after you start a migration, do not create customers, suppliers, items, or accounts until the migration finishes.
+Additionally, after you start a migration, do not create customers, vendors, items, or accounts until the migration finishes.

 ## <a name="what-data-is-migrated"></a>What Data is Migrated?
 The following data is migrated for each entity: